matthewfeickert-talks/talk-uc-berkeley-vision-talk-2024/talk.md

 As the Deaf community is not always as publicly represented, they often need to advocate for their own needs and resources, which is an additional time, energy, and labor debt when they might already be lacking basic support structures.

+## specific activities for improving DEIB that you may have been previously involved in

+* Given my leadership roles in IRIS-HEP and the High Energy Physics Software Foundation I've secured funding to ensure that all of the Python in HEP (PyHEP) workshops have public video recordings with professionally done captioning.
+While ths work has been done primarily for the benefit of our deaf colleagues, this also benefits everyone by making the videos more accessible and helping people for who English is not their primary language.
+We hear back on this!
+It is important that the captioning is actually useful, and not just spending money to look like we're doing something.
+For the captions to be useful, they have to be accurate.
+While there has been substantial improvement in transcription and language over the last years, in our community studies we've found it (so far!) to not be an appropriate tools for accessible captions.
+The high technical jargon, international accents and speech patterns of the community, and tendency to favor male voices means that the word error rate was high enough that there would be an error more than every 2 seconds on average.
+* I've also made sure to interact with my deaf colleagues to ensure that the resources that we're providing them are the right ones that they need and want, and worked to make sure that their feedback has been heard, shared, and incorporated into the future.
+* While small, I also ensure that all workshops and meetings that I organize have Codes of Conduct that are a required box to check at registration, made clear in informational emails, and presented in the introductory slides.

+## specific plans for improving DEIB in the future

+* Making access to materials as open and accessible as possible (think specifically of teaching)
+   - Captioning
+   - screen reader accessibility
+   - all materials being open access
+   - I feel that the University of California system already does a good job of this, but I want to ensure that my classes and professional meetings set a high bar.
+* Code of Conduct for lab
+   - Codes of Conduct do not fix everything and a necessary part of having them is making sure they are actually enforced, which is hard to do right and something that NumFOCUS is looking into improving.
+     What Codes of Conduct can help with though is making sure that people remember they are in a professional environment, and offering clear pathways for conflict resolution.
+* Mentoring program
+   - Providing mentorship to students to help them find the work and communities that they excel at is nontrivial, but an important responsibility.
+* Engaging with AIMS Africa
+* Credit for work
+   - If people don't get credit for their work then URGs are going to be disincentivized from making efforts in software.
+By giving people due credit for their work and making sure that software is elevated as part of the intellectual work of science, this increases the equity of the work.
 -->

 ---